 If you need help immediately, you can call us on 0300 3034626.

-If not please fill out the quick referral form below and we will call you back in office hours.
+If not please fill out the call back form below and we will call you back in office hours.
 This service is completely confidential.

 One of our specially trained staff will talk to you about what to do next and how we can help.
 You can also access counselling, support and guidance from Rape Crisis if you are female or Safeline if you are male.